 Workforce Development Resources

-The American Job Center (AJC) serving Jefferson, Clear Creek and Gilpin counties is a member of the Colorado Department of Labor and Employment’s statewide network of workforce centers, which provide a variety of no-cost services to job seekers and businesses.
+The Jefferson County Business & Workforce Center serves Jefferson, Clear Creek and Gilpin counties.
+They are a member of the Colorado Department of Labor and Employment’s statewide network of workforce centers, which provide a variety of no-cost services to job seekers and businesses.

-The AJC offers a wide array of services to employers, including specialized job training, job recruitment, and job retention strategies to respond to specific needs of business and industry.
+The Business & Workforce Center offers a wide array of services to employers, including specialized job training, job recruitment, and job retention strategies to respond to specific needs of business and industry.

-The AJC offers a variety of free workshops focusing on topics critical to job seekers, including resume writing, interviewing, social media and more.
+The Business & Workforce Center offers a variety of free workshops focusing on topics critical to job seekers, including resume writing, interviewing, social media and more.
 Participation is open to all Colorado residents, such as individuals who are unemployed, under-employed or looking to change careers.

 Colorado FIRST/Existing Industry Customized Training Programs